sergiobarriel/planet-exploration/README.md

 - ~~Rover can drill a rock~~.
 - ~~A rock can contain water~~.
 - ~~A rock can contain Plutonium-238~~
-- the Mission Control Officer should receive a message when he finds water
+- ~~The Mission Control Officer should receive a message when he finds water, energy or complete mission~~

 ### Contact
 You can contact me via Twitter [@sergiobarriel](https://twitter.com/sergiobarriel)